 A Research Ambassador aims:

-• To help service users to gain easier access to research
+• To help service users gain easier access to research

-• Help to develop a research culture within our Trust and to embed and take research forward
+• To help develop a research culture within our Trust and to embed and take research forward

-• Bridge the gap between patients, staff and the research department
+• To bridge the gap between patients, staff and the research department

 • To give personal experience and views

 We are always looking for Research Ambassadors - they can be patient, carer or staff .
 They should have experience of taking part in research and be passionate!!
 These roles are flexible and will develop with each individual Research Ambassadors strengths.

 • Take part in the Trust induction for new staff